thelia-modules/ForcePhone/Readme.md

 ## Usage

-Just activate the module and the first phone input will be mandatory.
+Activate the module and the home phone number becomes required in the customer and address forms.
+Go to module configuration to select which phone numbers should be required.

 Affected pages :
 - register